airnativeextensions/nativeextensions-documentation/docs/forcetouch/index.md

 ## Documentation

-The [Wiki](https://github.com/distriqt/ANE-ForceTouch/wiki) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/forcetouch).
+The [documentation site](https://docs.airnativeextensions.com/docs/forcetouch) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/forcetouch).

 Quick Example: